SalK91/time_series_101/README.md

 Time series data represents a sequence of data points collected over time.
 Unlike other types of data, time series data has a temporal aspect, where the order and timing of the data points matter.
-This makes time series analysis unique and requires specialized techniques and models to understand and predict future patterns or trends
+This makes time series analysis unique and requires specialized techniques and models to understand and predict future patterns or trends.

+Time series data are characterized by three key patterns:
+* Trend: This pattern indicates a long-term increase or decrease in the data.
+* Seasonal: A seasonal pattern arises when a time series is influenced by seasonal factors, such as the time of year or day of the week.
+Seasonality occurs at a fixed and known period.
+* Cyclic: A cyclic pattern appears when the data show rises and falls that do not occur at a fixed frequency.
+These fluctuations are usually driven by economic conditions and are often linked to the "business cycle," typically lasting at least two years [0].

 ## 0. Data Preprocessing
 Steps for pre-processing of time-series data: